MartinMReed/aws-iot-baseline/README.md

 * `debug_lambda_roles` - Boolean; When set to true, all users in the account will be able to assume the lambda roles.
 This is used for testing lambda code through local docker.

+* `debug_api_gateway_errors` - Boolean; When set to true, Amazon API Gateway errors will return a stacktrace.

 ### The Cloud Stack

 #### Features

 1) Building, Deploying, and Integration Testing (see next sections).

 2) AWS IoT Rules Engine; A Topic Rule is deployed that listens on the MQTT topic `$aws/rules/<topic_prefix>/#`.
 From there the payload is sent to an AWS Lambda for handling.
-This lambda supports provisioning and log messages that go into Amazon CloudWatch.
+This lambda supports provisioning, and log messages that go into Amazon CloudWatch.

 3) AWS IoT CA Certificate; The custom root CA will be generated using an AWS CloudFormation Custom Resource.
 The certificate will be registered with AWS IoT Core, and it's private key will be stored in the AWS Secrets Manager.